-- At TCS all classes are small, generally up to a maximum of 10 with at least one teacher and two teaching assistants for 10 pupils. - ∞ Staff will support children on a 1:1 basis for some interventions. - ∞ Staff have extensive training in how to support children with special needs to learn and self-regulate and develop emotional resilience. - All staff are trained up to good Autism practice as provided by the Autism Education trust within 6 months of joining.
-This includes administration and other staff working in the building. - All staff receive training in the Cambridgeshire STEPS programme for understanding behavioural communication and management through a trauma lens.
+- ∞ At TCS all classes are small, generally up to a maximum of 10 with at least one teacher and two teaching assistants for 10 pupils. - ∞ Staff will support children on a 1:1 basis for some interventions. - Staff have extensive training in how to support children with special needs to learn and self-regulate and develop emotional resilience. - ∞ All staff are trained up to good Autism practice as provided by the Autism Education trust within 6 months of joining.
+This includes administration and other staff working in the building.

+- ∞ All staff receive training in the Cambridgeshire Therapeutically Thinking (formerly STEPS) programme for understanding behavioural communication and management through a trauma lens.

 - ∞ We have an employed therapy team to work with our pupils including

 - Occupational Therapy

 - Speech and Language Therapy

 - Educational Psychology

 - Mental Health Counsellors

-- Art Therapy
+- o Art Therapy

 - Play Therapy

+- Wilderness therapist

-- Music Therapy
+- Psychotherapist

-- ∞ We work with the following agencies to provide support for our pupils
+- We work with the following agencies to provide support for our pupils

+- o Autism Education trust

+- Paediatricians

-- Autism Education trust, Paediatricians, Child and Adolescent Mental Health (CAMHs), Local authority START team, Clinical psychologists, trauma counsellors, social care, NSPCC, Police, Social services
+- o Child and Adolescent Mental Health (CAMHs)

+- \circ $\$ Local authority START team

+- Clinical psychologists

+- Trauma counsellors

+- o NSPCC

+- o Police - Social services